iotaledger/iota/RUST_CONVENTIONS.md

 #### Document Potential Panics

-Functions which might panic should document this behavior clearly in its `rustdoc` comments.
+Functions which might panic should document this behavior clearly in its `rustdoc` comments within a `Panics` section (see [here](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html#documenting-components) for an example).

 ### Style